Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 “My biggest weakness is probably attention to detail.
 I’m what you would call a “big picture” person - I find that I’m quite good at taking on large amounts of information and just focusing on what’s important.
 And that can be really helpful when I’m working on things like strategy, for example.

 However, focusing on the details comes less naturally to me.
-In the past this has meant that I’ve presented documents with small errors in, and I haven’t always paid attention to correctly labeling files and saving them in the right place, that kind of thing.
+In the past, this has meant that I’ve presented documents with small errors in, and I haven’t always paid attention to correctly labeling files and saving them in the right place, that kind of thing.

 To be completely honest, I used to think that these things didn’t really matter.
 After all, what do a few typos matter in an internal document as long as the strategy I’ve outlined is top quality?
-But after some feedback from a colleague, I realized that small details help set the standard, and people are more likely to perceive your work as high quality and buy into what you’re telling them, if there are no typos and the formatting is all correct.
+But after some feedback from a colleague, I realized that small details help set the standard, and people are more likely to perceive your work as high quality and buy into what you’re telling them if there are no typos and the formatting is all correct.

 Now I always force myself to take an extra 5 minutes to check any document before I share it.
-And when I’m working on a client-facing presentation I have a long error checklist I go through before sending.
+And when I’m working on a client-facing presentation, I have a long error checklist I go through before sending.

-It’s still something I have to be conscious of but with a little bit of extra effort, I’m able to keep on top of the details and prevent small errors from occurring.”
+It’s still something I have to be conscious o,f but with a little bit of extra effort, I’m able to keep on top of the details and prevent small errors from occurring.”

-If you don’t receive much unsolicited feedback in your role, you should search it out.
+If you don’t receive much unsolicited feedback in your role, you should seek it out.
 The interviewer wants to know that you understand how valuable feedback is and that you’re capable of using it to learn and improve.

 Example answer: